awsdocs/amazon-connect-admin-guide/doc_source/enable-analytics.md

 |  Asia Pacific \(Singapore\)  | Yes | \-  | \-  |
 |  Asia Pacific \(Sydney\)  | Yes  | Yes  | Yes  |
 |  Asia Pacific \(Tokyo\)  | Yes  | Yes  | Yes  |

+## Multi\-party calls and Contact Lens<a name="multiparty-calls-contactlens"></a>

+We do not support multi\-party calls in Contact Lens\.
+For example, if there are more than two parties \(agent and customer\) on a call, the quality of the transcription and analytics, such as sentiment and categories, is degraded\.